-TEXTBOOKS AND MATERIALS: Students will need a copy of the book, "Texas Real Estate Agency, by Peeples, 8th edition.
-ISBN: 9781475428094.
+TEXTBOOKS AND MATERIALS: Students will need a copy of the book Texas Law of Contracts, 3rd edition.
+ISBN: 9781475446715.
 Please verify that the book purchased is the correct edition.
 Students will also need internet access to the Texas Real Estate Commission web page to find and print the newest versions of needed forms.
-A financial calculator is needed for this class.
+A calculator will be needed on occasion.